 Greater Celandine plants are harvested during the spring when they begin to bloom.
 Herb can be used fresh or dried for later use.
 Roots are harvested in the fall when they are at their peak.
 These can also be dried for later use.
-It is highly recommended that gloves be worn when harvesting any plant from leaves, roots, or seeds.
+It is highly recommended that gloves be worn when harvesting plants from leaves, roots, or seeds.
 The latex is mildly toxic, and many people have an allergic reaction that can cause rashes and skin.